 Typically, the Maintenance Supervisor, Environmental Officer, and Building Inspector normally attend various stormwater-related trainings.
-However, due to COVID-19 and staffing shortages, no trainings were attended during this reporting period.
+However, due to staffing shortages, no formal trainings were attended during this reporting period.

 In order to further assist with educating City employees about storm water pollution, the Environmental Officer attends the monthly Safety Meetings with the Maintenance Department.
-At these meetings the Environmental Officer discusses various issues related to storm water pollution, such as keeping drains and ditches clear of debris.
-During this reporting period, due to staffing shortages, the Environmental Officer was only able to present at a safety meeting on March 24, 2022.
+At these meetings the Environmental Officer discusses various issues related to storm water pollution, such as keeping drains and ditches clear of debris and how to recognize illegal discharge.
 Each new employee is made aware of the importance of IDDE and the process to report any detections to the Environmental Officer.
+Sign in sheets are included in Appendix E.